A comprehensive list of tattoo studio supplies for beginners

 6. Sterilisation and hygiene supplies

-Maintaining a sterile environment is mandatory to prevent infections:
+Maintaining a sterile environment is mandatory:

 7. Skin preparation and aftercare products